MaltheGram/Project_StopFoodWaste/README.md

 Following the Gestalt Laws, this page is pretty much build up the same way as the front page, to keep the overall website consistent in form of layout and colors.

-This page has 3 different colums, which is intended to keep different information.
+This page has 3 different columns, which is intended to keep different information.
-Using CSS, we've ensured that the site is scaleable.
+Using CSS, we've ensured that the site is scalable.

 <details>
   <summary>CSS here</summary>